 Mixing in Essential Oils

 Although a coconut oil soaked tampon will work to fight a yeast infection, you may want to powerfully augment the tampon with essential oils.
 As you will see in the essential oils for yeast infection section of Candida Hub, there is a lot of scientific evidence to support the fact some essential oils kill yeast.
 In addition to just killing the yeast cells, some essential oils can destroy Candida biofilm.
 Candida biofilm greatly enhances the ability of this pathogen to ward off drugs and remedies that normally kill it.
 A study, published in the Journal of Bacteriology [183.18 (2001)], showed that biofilm greatly enhances Candida albicans’ ability to resist several prescription antifungal drugs.
 The in-depth chart presented in the study, graphically shows the relationship between biofilm development and drug resistance.

 So, if you have some coconut oil ready to soak a tampon in, add a few drops of lemongrass, clove, and tea tree essential oil to the mix.
-The coconut oil and essential oils together will make a very powerful coconut oil tampon for yeast infections.
+The coconut oil and essential oils together will make a very powerful coconut oil tampon.

 If you want to use your coconut oil tampon during the day, you may want to use Candida Hub’s honey based homemade yeast infection cure during the night.
 Also, make sure you add some live probiotic cultures to the vagina and take a probiotic orally regularly.
 Probiotics will help you keep yeast at bay by reducing the available food, binding sites, and lowering the pH of the gut and vagina.